namannehra/disjoint-range/README.md

 # disjoint-range
 Disjoint continuous ranges

-**Warning:** Package still in testing stage.
-Might report incorrect results.
-Please file an issue if you encounter a bug.
+**Warning:** Package is still in testing stage.
+Please open an issue if you encounter a bug.

 ## Getting Started